reshawnlofters/tech-billionaires-analysis/README.md

 ## Overview

-The project explores the relationships and individuality of technology billionaires and the current state of the technology sector.
+The project explores the relationships and individuality of tech billionaires and the current state of the technology industry.

 ## Problem Statement